muggy8/improbable/have-and-havenot/FzeXuZCU.md

 My dash slowed, my hope shattered.

-But as I slowed down, the most unexpected happened, Phanna counter attacked.
+But as I slowed down, the most unexpected thing happened, Phanna counter attacked.

 Phanna's jaw was still fully connected, head still attached, and their arms were holding on to Melody's leg.